Skip to main content

 Ethos and heritage

-Lots of outreach work (school motto is translated from Latin as ‘Born not for ourselves’), involving pupils going into care homes, working with children with learning disabilities etc. Children from local state schools have access to facilities, including pool and science labs.
-In fact, exceptionally strong links extend to sixth formers mentoring primary school children and staff providing masterclasses in maths, sciences and drama.
-Student voice stronger than it was, especially on eco-related matters.
+Busy, friendly atmosphere.
+Smiley, chatty pupils wear their privilege lightly and the school’s location lends itself readily to a down-to-earth, purposeful feel - a working part of the city community.
+Tasty lunches are served in the airy refectory (breakfast also available from 7.30am and hot snacks at 11am) but when the allure of Subway overwhelms (parents will be delighted to learn that McDonald’s is out of bounds), pupils from year 11 up can go into town.
+Behavioural transgressions off-site result in immediate sanctions.
+Plenty of community outreach (school motto is translated from Latin as ‘born not for ourselves’), involving pupils going into care homes, working with children with learning disabilities etc. Children from local state schools have access to facilities, including pool and science labs.
+Exceptionally strong links extend to sixth formers mentoring primary school children and staff providing masterclasses in maths, sciences and drama.

 Pastoral care, inclusivity and discipline